jonavarro22/Spellbook-W/README.md

    git clone https://github.com/<your_username>/<repository_name>.git
    cd <repository_name>
    ```
-2. Place the required tools (WinGet, FFmpeg, yt-dlp) in your system PATH.
+2. Place the required tools (WinGet, FFmpeg, yt-dlp, Rubber Ducky tools) in your system PATH.
 3. Run the desired script by double-clicking it or executing it via the command line.

 ---